Los Angeles Rams vs. San Francisco 49ers NFL Week 10 Odds, Plays and Insights for November 15, 2021

 Over/under insights

-- Los Angeles and its opponents have gone over the current 49-point total in five of 11 games (45.5%) this season.

-- In 50% of San Francisco's games this season (5/10), the teams combined to score more than Monday's total of 49.

-- Monday's over/under is 3.1 points lower than the two team's combined 52.1 points per game average.
+- Monday's total is 3.1 points lower than the two team's combined 52.1 points per game average.

-- This contest's total is 1.9 points above the 47.1 these two squads combine to surrender per game this season.

 - The Rams and their opponents have scored an average of 50.7 points per game in 2020, 1.7 more than Monday's total.